 Music Director Timothy Muffitt

-Along with continued growth in artistic excellence, Muffitt’s work has been marked by innovative, imaginative programming.
-A strong proponent of community arts education, Muffitt has been very active in the venues of radio and lecture, presenting arts-enrichment programs through a variety of formats for diverse audiences.
+Along with continued growth in artistic excellence, Dr. Muffitt’s work has been marked by innovative, imaginative programming.
+A strong proponent of community arts education, he has been very active in the venues of radio and lecture, presenting arts-enrichment programs through a variety of formats for diverse audiences.

-Formerly Associate Conductor with the Austin Symphony, Muffitt was also Artistic Director of the Louisiana Philharmonic’s Casual Classics Series in New Orleans.
-It was for his work in that position, that Mr. Muffitt was awarded a Certificate of Meritorious Service from the American Federation of Musicians.
+Formerly Associate Conductor with the Austin Symphony, Dr. Muffitt was also Artistic Director of the Louisiana Philharmonic’s Casual Classics Series in New Orleans.
+It was for his work in that position, that he was awarded a Certificate of Meritorious Service from the American Federation of Musicians.

 Associate Conductor David Torns